What is Chest Pain?

 1. Can stress cause chest pain?

 Most of the chest pain is not related to the heart.
-If you have severe chest pain with rapid breathing, rapid heartbeat, excess sweating, dizziness.
-Then immediately seek the doctor and describe your symptoms along with chest pain.
+Suppose you have severe pain with rapid breathing, rapid heartbeat, excess sweating, and dizziness.
+Then immediately seek the doctor and describe your symptoms of chest pain.

 Angina is caused when there is not enough oxygen-rich blood flowing to a certain part of the heart.
 Angina and some other chest, lung, and gastro related problems are types of chest pain.